 Advancement to Candidacy

-Items 1 through 8 must be completed before the student’s committee, and hence the department can recommend ‘Advancement to Candidacy’ to the Graduate School.
+Items 1 through 8 must be completed before the student’s committee, and hence the department can recommend ‘Advancement to Candidacy’ to the Office of Graduate Studies in Arts & Sciences.

 Required Courses: Completion of the following required courses in archaeology.